-In case the UK and EU agree to sign the withdrawal agreement as negotiated by the end of 2018, or if a new deal is approved, a so-called transition period is likely.
-During this timeframe, the General Data Protection Regulation (GDPR) will continue to have a direct effect, and data flows will not be immediately affected.
-Nevertheless, by the end of the transition period, the UK will become a ‘third country’ according to the GDPR, with far-reaching implications for data protection.
+During the transition period, the EU General Data Protection Regulation (GDPR) will continue to apply, and data flows will not be immediately affected.
+Nevertheless, by the end of the transition period, the UK may become a ‘third country’ according to the GDPR, with far-reaching implications for data protection.

 Scope of application of the GDPR

 The GDPR has an extraterritorial effect on both private and corporate data protection.
 It stipulates the rights of data subjects and applies to all businesses that process the personal data of people in the EU within the scope of offering goods or services or monitoring behaviour.
-As stipulated in Article 3, GDPR compliance is mandatory for all such businesses, irrespective of their physical location.
+As stipulated in Art.
+3 GDPR, compliance is mandatory for all such businesses, irrespective of their physical location.

 After leaving the EU, Articles 44–50 of the GDPR will regulate data flows with the UK as a third country (see our guide on Brexit and the GDPR).

-With a withdrawal agreement, a transition period is expected, which is meant to ensure that data flows between the UK and the EU remain undisrupted.
-During this specific timeframe, the UK is committed to applying EU data protection laws, thus leaving UK-EU data transfers unaffected.
+With the Withdrawal Agreement, a transition period until the end of December 2020 applies, which is meant to ensure that data flows between the UK and the EU remain undisrupted.
+During this timeframe, the UK is committed to applying EU data protection laws, thus leaving UK-EU data transfers unaffected.
 Consequently, from a data protection perspective, the UK will continue to be treated as an EU Member State until the end of the transition period.

-The situation after the transition period might remain the same as in a no-deal scenario.
-However, a transition period will give the UK and EU more time to negotiate a legitimate basis for data transfers with the aim of protecting UK businesses from facing immediate data transfer restrictions.
+The transition period gives the UK and EU more time to negotiate a legitimate basis for data transfers with the aim of protecting UK businesses from facing immediate data transfer restrictions.
 After the transition period, the GDPR will no longer directly affect the UK.
-Instead, the UK’s data protection policy will be based on the ‘UK GDPR’, i.e. amended UK data protection legislation to implement the GDPR and the Data Protection Act 2018, and the extraterritorial effect of the ‘EU GDPR’.
-In order to ensure continued compliance with the GDPR after transition period, UK businesses will be required to appoint an EU representative in the Member States where they wish to operate.
+Instead, the UK’s data protection policy will be based on the ‘UK GDPR’, i.e. amended UK data protection legislation to implement the GDPR and the Data Protection Act 2018 and the extraterritorial effect of the ‘EU GDPR’.
+In order to ensure continued compliance with the GDPR after the transition period, UK businesses will be required to appoint an EU Representative in one of the Member States where they wish to operate.